juniorgasparotto/GraphExpression/README.md

 System.String: Value
 ```

-_Displays the type, the value of the entity and primitive Member which is located in second position on:_
+_Displays the type, the value of the entity and primitive Member that is in the second position on:_

 ```
 System.String.StrValue: Value
 ```

-_Displays the type, Member, and an empty value of primitive entity which is located in second position on:_
+_Displays the type, Member, and an empty value of primitive entity that is in the second position on:_

 ```
 System.String.StrValue:
 ```

 _Displays the type and the Member when the value is null.
-Does not display the tab, this is indicative that the value is null:_
+Does not display the "separator", this is indicative that the value is null:_

 ```
 System.String.StrValue